gliebeCAL/semester-two-project-CAL/final-project/design.md

 				*The respective *.lua files for the player characters would load and save information to and from a *.txt file (or some other format)
 				*battle.cpp would call lua functions, perform the battle, and save the changes for the player characters at the end of battle
 					*Depending on future decisions, I may have no save system, so I might end up with holding the values in memory if I decide against saves
+	*Story
+		*
+	*Input
+		*What input system should there be?
+			*Written Commands (Writing "move up" for moving up, etc.)
 	*Graphics
 		*Descriptions
-			*Going to use textual descriptions since it allows for faster content creation
+			*Going to use textual descriptions since it allows for faster content creation *Saving
+		*Should there be a save system
+			*No Saving
+				*Saving is not necessary
+				*Takes time to make a save system

 Rejected Ideas
 -----------------------------
+	*Player Characters
+		*Leveling system, or equipment based
+			*Leveling
+				*Traditional
+				*
 	*Encounters
 		*What kind of encounters should there be?
 (Will definately be turn based) *Final Fantasy style (left and right sides)